manoj279/Mymusic/README.md

-Mymusic bulit using Django is a web application to store albums and music ,implemented using Django framework,Bootstrap,Javascript and CSS
+Mymusic is a Django web application to store albums and music ,implemented using Django framework,Bootstrap,Javascript and CSS

 username:admin password:pass1234